LDNGuide

 In an area filled with excellent brunch options, this North African cafe on Balham High Road is the one that will have you searching for flats in SW12.
 A cosy spot that’s often packed on the weekend, this is the place to come for an excellent halal full English.
 Just about everything on the menu that includes the roasted seasoned potatoes is a winner, but stick with the full English—it comes with plenty of those little fried bites.
 With grilled mushrooms, beans, a halal beef sausage, halal turkey bacon, and scrambled eggs, you won’t need another meal for a while.

 Milk is among the best spots for food in Balham full stop, as well as for brunch.
 There will be a queue at weekends, though staff will bring coffee while you wait and it’s a very nice place to sit outside and people-watch when it’s warm.
-Everything’s made with the same attention to detail that most restaurants reserve for fancy dinners—the banana pancakes with maple and pecan are killer, and even the sourdough with goat’s cheese and honey is something special.
+Everything’s made with the same attention to detail that most restaurants reserve for fancy dinners—the banana pancakes with maple and pecan are killer, and even the sourdough with goats’ cheese and honey is something special.

 West

 Milk Beach will convince you that you're in a cool part of Australia—Manly Beach, say, on a warm day, with the sea winking at you in the distance—rather than down a cobbled street in Queen’s Park.
 First sips of blonde, frothy lattes lead to ordering plump, flaky croissants the same shade as the rattan light fixture bathing you in a fake golden hour glow.
 The food is excellent.
 We could go on about the strands of soft ham hock or the banana bread with espresso cream.
 But really you should just go and try it for yourself.
+Know that there’s a Soho location too.

 Chase Sapphire Card Ad